Harzreise im Winter

-"Harzreise im Winter" (‘Winter Journey in the Harz’) is a poem by Johann Wolfgang von Goethe, inspired by his ascent of the Brocken in the Harz mountains during the winter of 1777.
-He reached the summit in the heat of midday, in deep snow, with the landscape below him shrouded in cloud.
+"Harzreise im Winter" (Winter Journey in the Harz) is a poem by Johann Wolfgang von Goethe, inspired by his ascent of the Brocken in the Harz mountains during the winter of 1777.
+He reached the summit in the heat of midday, in deep snow, with the landscape below him shrouded in clouds.
 The Brocken had always been a place of mystery, connected with witches and devils; where illusions such as the Brocken spectre might confuse an unwary traveller, and where few ventured by choice.
 This was the inspiration and the setting for his poem.

-"Harzreise im Winter" was the last of Goethe's works in his Sturm und Drang period, marking the end of a series of long, free-verse poems hymns by the young poet that had begun with ‘Wandrers Sturmlied’, and it is less self-absorbed than his earlier writing.
+"Harzreise im Winter" was the last of Goethe's works in his Sturm und Drang period, marking the end of a series of long, free-verse poems hymns by the young poet that had begun with "Wandrers Sturmlied", and it is less self-absorbed than his earlier writing.
 It was first published in 1789 in the eighth volume of his works.